 Locations in INDIANA to view and study trees: (Some nature sites feature onsite Learning Centers, Nature Trails, Tours and Educational Programs, etc.).

-• Garfield Park Conservatory (Indianapolis, IN) Garfield Park Conservatory is located within the 136-acre Garfield Park, on Indianapolis’ near south side.
+Garfield Park Conservatory (Indianapolis, IN) Garfield Park Conservatory is located within the 136-acre Garfield Park, on Indianapolis’ near south side.
 The facility is open to the public and offers workshops, gardening demonstrations, youth education, and guest lecturers on horticulture and landscaping.
 The conservatory features special exhibits throughout the year, including holiday poinsettias, orchids, and the spring bulb show!

-• Hayes Arboretum (Richmond, IN) Enjoy winter activities at Hayes Arboretum that transition into our busy Spring season that is just several weeks away.
+Hayes Arboretum (Richmond, IN) Enjoy winter activities at Hayes Arboretum that transition into our busy Spring season that is just several weeks away.
 The Hayes Experience – “Something for Everyone.”

-• Indianapolis Museum of Art (Newfields) (Indianapolis, IN) With benches and walking trails throughout, the IMA invites visitors to explore this quiet oasis just 10 minutes from downtown Indianapolis.
+Indianapolis Museum of Art (Newfields) (Indianapolis, IN) With benches and walking trails throughout, the IMA invites visitors to explore this quiet oasis just 10 minutes from downtown Indianapolis.

-• Purdue Arboretum (Purdue University, West Lafayette, IN) – The Purdue Arboretum invites the entire Purdue community — students, faculty, staff, and locals from the Lafayette-West Lafayette area and beyond, to join the arboretum as we host professionals, specialists, and more to give talks on various plant and topics.
+Purdue Arboretum (Purdue University, West Lafayette, IN) – The Purdue Arboretum invites the entire Purdue community — students, faculty, staff, and locals from the Lafayette-West Lafayette area and beyond, to join the arboretum as we host professionals, specialists, and more to give talks on various plant and topics.
 Since the Purdue Arboretum is part of the university campus it is open to the public 24 hours a day, 7 days a week, and is free to all visitors.
 (Office is available by appointment.)

-• Gabis Arboretum (Valparaiso, IN) (formerly, Taltree Arboretum & Gardens) The Purdue University Northwest Gabis Arboretum serves as a living laboratory for education, research, conservation and engagement with the natural environment.
+Gabis Arboretum (Valparaiso, IN) (formerly, Taltree Arboretum & Gardens) The Purdue University Northwest Gabis Arboretum serves as a living laboratory for education, research, conservation and engagement with the natural environment.

-• Wesselman Woods Nature Preserve (Evansville, IN) Wesselman Woods provides environmental education and outdoor recreation experiences designed to awaken the senses and enrich the lives of area residents and visitors.
-The mission of Wesselman Nature Society is to preserve and protect Wesselman Woods and Howell Wetlands for future generations through conservation, education, research, and to provide equal access to nature.
+Wesselman Woods Nature Preserve (Evansville, IN) Wesselman Woods provides environmental education and outdoor recreation experiences designed to awaken the senses and enrich the lives of area residents and visitors.
+The mission of Wesselman Nature Society is to preserve and protect Wesselman Woods and Howell Wetlands for future generations through conservation, education, and research, and to provide equal access to nature.

 MORE TO DISCOVER IN INDIANA: